freeranger/evologger/README.md

 * An output plugin must implement the `_write_temperatures` method which takes these parameters:
     * timestamp - the time in UTC when the temperature readings were taken
-    * temperatures - an array of Temperature object, with the same format as emitted by the input plugins And returns a text string representation of the temperature data written
+    * temperatures - an array of Temperature object, with the same format as emitted by the input plugins

 ## Limitations